BugSplat-Git/bugsplat-js/README.md

 npm i bugsplat --save
 ```

-If you need to use a version of Node.js that's older than 18, you can install bugsplat@7.1.4.
+If you need to use a version of Node.js older than 18, you can install bugsplat@7.1.4.

 ## ⚙️ Configuration

-Depending on your project's module system you can either `import` or `require` BugSplat:
+Depending on your project's module system, you can either `import` or `require` BugSplat:

 ### ESM
 ```ts
 import { BugSplat } from 'bugsplat';